Michael Collins (Irish leader): Personal life

-Collins' elderly father, who was 75 when his youngest child was born, inspired his fondness and respect for older people.
+Collins's elderly father, who was 75 when his youngest child was born, inspired his fondness and respect for older people.
 His mother, who had spent her youth caring for her own invalid mother and raising her own brothers and sisters, was a powerful influence.
 The entire management of the Collins farm fell to her, as her husband succumbed to old age and died.
 In a society which honoured hospitality as a prime virtue, Mrs Collins was eulogised as "a hostess in ten thousand".
 Her five daughters avowedly doted on their youngest brother.
 He enjoyed rough-housing and outdoor sports.
 Having won a local wrestling championship while he was still a boy, he is said to have made a pastime of challenging larger, older opponents, with frequent success.
 A very fit, active man throughout life, in the most stressful times he continued to enjoy wrestling as a form of relaxation and valued friendships which afforded opportunities to share athletic pursuits.
 He could be abrasive, demanding, and inconsiderate of those around him, but frequently made up for it with gestures such as confectionery and other small gifts.

 Unlike some of his political opponents, he had many close personal friendships within the movement.
 It has been justly said that while some were devoted to "the idea of Ireland", Collins was a people person whose patriotism was rooted in affection and respect for the people of Ireland around him.
 Among his famous last words is the final entry in his pocket diary, written on the journey that ended his life, "The people are splendid."